Questions?

 Your out-of-pocket expenses with in-network providers will likely be lower than out-of-network providers, except interns and therapists who lower their fee to accommodate hardship.

-If you think you have been wrongly billed at WC, contact Randall Morrison at admin@weatherstonecollaborative.com or 865-337-7692 or Stephanie Weatherstone at stephanie@weatherstonecollaborative.com or 865-337-7692.
+If you think you have been wrongly billed at WC, contact admin@weatherstonecollaborative.com or 865-337-7692 or Stephanie Weatherstone at stephanie@weatherstonecollaborative.com or 865-337-7692.
 We will be happy to listen and work to resolve the issue.

 Additional Rights related to the GFE dispute process (from CMS.gov):